 Have incentives or rewards for pickers with high accuracy

 Use appropriate packaging Inaccurate order processing also applies to inappropriate materials used in the packaging of the product.
+Else, you can commit a packaging mistake.
 For example, for shipping a glass sculpture, you need to ensure secure dunnage, i.e. right packaging of bubble wrap so that your customer doesn’t receive a damaged product.

 Use correct shipping labels A small manual error, such as using an incorrect shipping label leads to inaccurate order processing.
 Make sure you use the correct shipping label so that the shipping provider can deliver the package accurately to your customers.